-- 200. Additionally, as a direct and proximate result of Defendant's negligence, Plaintiff and the Class have suffered and will suffer the continued risks of exposure of their PII, which remain in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII in its continued possession. - 201.
-Plaintiff and Class Members are entitled to compensatory and consequential damages suffered as a result of the Data Breach. - 202.
+- 190. Additionally, as a direct and proximate result of Defendant's negligence, Plaintiff and the Class have suffered and will suffer the continued risks of exposure of their PII, which remain in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII in its continued possession. - 191.
+Plaintiff and Class Members are entitled to compensatory and consequential damages suffered as a result of the Data Breach. - 192.
 Plaintiff and Class Members are also entitled to injunctive relief requiring Defendant to (i) strengthen its data security systems and monitoring procedures; (ii) submit to future annual audits of those systems and monitoring procedures; and (iii) continue to provide adequate credit monitoring to all Class Members.

+COUNT II

-COUNT II Breach Of Implied Contract (On Behalf of Plaintiff and the Class)
+Breach Of Implied Contract (On Behalf of Plaintiff and the Class)

-- 203. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 204.
+- 193. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 194.
 Plaintiff and Class Members were required deliver their PII to Defendant as part of the process of obtaining products or services provided by Defendant.
-Plaintiff and Class Members paid money, or money was paid on their behalf, to Defendant in exchange for products or services and would not have paid for Defendant's products or services, or would have paid less for them, had they known that Defendant's data security practices were substandard.

-- 205. Defendant accepted possession of Plaintiff's and Class Members' PII for the purpose of providing products and/or services to Plaintiff and Class Members. - 206.
+Plaintiff and Class Members paid money, or money was paid on their behalf, to Defendant in exchange for products or services and would not have paid for Defendant's products or services, or would have paid less for them, had they known that Defendant's data security practices were substandard. - 195.
+Defendant solicited, offered, and invited Class Members to provide their PII as part of Defendant's regular business practices.
+Plaintiff and Class Members accepted Defendant's offers and provided their PII to Defendant. - 196.
+Defendant accepted possession of Plaintiff's and Class Members' PII for the purpose of providing services to Plaintiff and Class Members. - 197.
 Plaintiff and the Class entrusted their PII to Defendant.
-In so doing, Plaintiff and the Class entered into implied contracts with Defendant by which Defendant agreed to safeguard and protect such information, to keep such information secure and confidential, and to timely and accurately notify Plaintiff and the Class if their data had been breached and compromised or stolen. - 207.
-In entering into such implied contracts, Plaintiff and Class Members reasonably believed and expected that Defendant's data security practices complied with relevant laws and regulations (including FTC guidelines on data security) and were consistent with industry standards. - 208.
-Implicit in the agreement between Plaintiff and Class Members and the Defendant to provide PII, was the latter's obligation to: (a) use such PII for business purposes only, (b) take reasonable steps to safeguard that PII, (c) prevent unauthorized disclosures of the PII, (d) provide Plaintiff and Class Members with prompt and sufficient notice of any and all unauthorized access and/or theft of their PII, (e) reasonably safeguard and protect the PII of Plaintiff and Class Members from unauthorized disclosure or uses, (f) retain the PII only under conditions that kept such information secure and confidential. - 209.
-The mutual understanding and intent of Plaintiff and Class Members on the one hand, and Defendant, on the other, is demonstrated by their conduct and course of dealing. - 210.
-On information and belief, at all relevant times Defendant promulgated, adopted, and implemented written privacy policies whereby it expressly promised Plaintiff and Class

-Members that it would only disclose PII under certain circumstances, none of which relate to the Data Breach.
+In so doing, Plaintiff and the Class entered into implied contracts with Defendant by which Defendant agreed to safeguard and protect such information, to keep such information secure and confidential, and to timely and accurately notify Plaintiff and the Class if their data had been breached and compromised or stolen.

+198. In entering into such implied contracts, Plaintiff and Class Members reasonably believed and expected that Defendant's data security practices complied with relevant laws and regulations (including FTC guidelines on data security) and were consistent with industry standards.

+- 199. Implicit in the agreement between Plaintiff and Class Members and the Defendant to provide PII, was the latter's obligation to: (a) use such PII for business purposes only, (b) take reasonable steps to safeguard that PII, (c) prevent unauthorized disclosures of the PII, (d) provide Plaintiff and Class Members with prompt and sufficient notice of any and all unauthorized access and/or theft of their PII, (e) reasonably safeguard and protect the PII of Plaintiff and Class Members from unauthorized disclosure or uses, (f) retain the PII only under conditions that kept such information secure and confidential. - 200.
+The mutual understanding and intent of Plaintiff and Class Members on the one hand, and Defendant, on the other, is demonstrated by their conduct and course of dealing. - 201.
+On information and belief, at all relevant times Defendant promulgated, adopted, and implemented written privacy policies whereby it expressly promised Plaintiff and Class Members that it would only disclose PII under certain circumstances, none of which relate to the Data Breach.